商品画像

 (Juku to Kan Bar Master / Permanent Director of the Toki Sake Association)

-As soon as you open the bottle, you can smell the aroma of ramune and citrus, and the bubbles are so strong that you can't believe it's been aged for 17 years.
+From the moment you open the bottle, the aroma of ramune and citrus is evident.
+The effervesence is so unbelievably vigorous for a sake that has been aged for 17 years.

 Many sparkling sakes have a sweet and dull feel, but this sparkling sake is less sweet and has an acidic tone that can be enjoyed throughout the meal.
-A finish that allows you to cleanse your mouth.
+The finish is a perfect palate cleanser.

-The scent is youthful, with ramune and citrus notes, so I feel it could be further aged to make it even more appealing.
-You can also try aging it in different temperature ranges.
-As it ages, you will enjoy a more complex flavor and even better bubbles on the palate.
+The scent is youthful, with ramune and citrus notes, so I feel it could be further aged to increase its appeal.
+You can also try aging it at different temperature ranges.
+As it ages, you will enjoy a more complex flavor and even better effervescence.

 • Hidekazu Ishiwata